 Sasha Leong, Dance Development Officer

 Sasha Leong has a background in Performing Arts (dancing and acting) and worked with not-for-profit organisations for more than 6 years, with at least 5 years of project management experience.
 She holds a Bachelor of Science in Communications and Psychology (Honours) from Upper Iowa University.
 In 2011, Sasha started her career with Dignity International, an international human rights organisation, and also volunteered as an event assistant with Seksualiti Merdeka (a movement educating and fighting for LGBTIQ rights in Malaysia), Freedom Film Festival, and Pink Triangle Foundation.
 Her work focused on supporting grassroots communities and movements in education and human rights training through different mediums.
 She juggled her role alongside performance arts as a dancer and actor on stage and screen.

 Jonathan Homsey, Arts Media & Marketing Officer

 Jonathan Homsey is an arts-maker and manager interested in the intersection of street dance, visual art and social engagement.
 A graduate of Victorian College of the Arts, Jonathan in 2013 graduated with a Master’s Degree in Arts Management with Distinction from Royal Melbourne Institute of Technology.
 His final project was his first full-length work, Together As One, received critical acclaim and was remounted for the Hub of the Melbourne Fringe Festival.
 Homsey was also awarded Best Emerging Producer in the Melbourne Fringe Festival 2013.
 In 2015, Jonathan debuted his second work Vessel as an Artist-in-Residence at City of Maribrynong.
-He is currently creating site specific and work in gallery spaces, is also employed by Victorian College of the Arts/University of Melbourne as a lecturer in dance and has worked for organisations such as Deakin University, Victorian College of the Arts, Gertrude Street Projection Festival and Phillip Adams BalletLab.
-Homsey is currently exploring ceramics and virtual reality filming into his practice with the performance and pottery series Fragments and Remnants debuting at Blindside Gallery in September 2017 which explores his Syrian heritage and destruction of native cultures.
+He is currently creating site specific and work in gallery spaces, and has worked for organisations such as Deakin University, Victorian College of the Arts, Gertrude Street Projection Festival and Phillip Adams BalletLab.
+Homsey is currently exploring ceramics and virtual reality filming into his practice with the performance and presented in galleries across the world from Blindside Gallery (Melbourne) , 107 Projects (Sydney) and Design Festa Gallery (Harajuku,Japan).